vargaeric/class-incremental-learning/README.md

 # Master Thesis Progress Tracking

+## Week 9 (04.22 - 04.28)

+We have reorganized and refactored the structure of the folders and files, as well as some parts of the code, to make them more readable and structured.
+Next week, we will continue with the refactoring, as our ultimate goal is to make the code as easily understandable as possible.

 ## Week 8 (04.15 - 04.21)

 This week, we reimplemented the iCaRL method from scratch in order to reproduce